 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-Trust.Zone boasts a privacy-centric virtual private network (VPN) that ensures complete anonymity.
-Its strong encryption, no-logs policy, and VPN-friendly location support such claims.
+Trust.Zone boasts a privacy-centric virtual private network (VPN) that ensures complete anonymity but our testing uncovered some serious flaws.
+It does have strong encryption, a no-logs policy, and VPN-friendly headquarters.
 The affordable pricing can also be appealing to budget-conscious users.

 - Strong encryption